 We agree with some portions of the TEPAC Report and disagree with other portions.
-We also have additional views on some issues that are either not touched upon or referenced only briefly in the Report, but which we believe the Congress should consider.
-We are thus submitting these additional comments based on our review of the U.S.-Chile and U.S.-Singapore FTA texts on the USTR secure web-site.
-The comments apply equally to both agreements, but references to particular provisions are to the Chile agreement unless otherwise noted.
-In addition, CIEL and IFAW also join in the separate comments submitted by Rhoda H. Karpatkin, Consumers Union.
+We also have additional views on some issues that are either not touched upon or referenced only briefly in the Report, but which we believe that Congress should consider.
+We are thus submitting these additional comments based on our review of the CAFTA text.
+We are also including, as an attachment to this memorandum, a letter that was sent to Congress in February 2004 regarding the shortcomings of the environmental provisions in CAFTA.